Feelings and Emotions

 The Montessori Approach to Emotional Awareness

-In a Montessori classroom, emotions are treated as tools for learning—just like counting blocks or alphabet cards.
-Instead of ignoring or suppressing feelings, children are encouraged to explore and express them constructively.
+In a Montessori classroom, emotions are treated as tools for learning, just like counting blocks or alphabet cards.
+Instead of ignoring or suppressing feelings, children are encouraged to explore and express them in a constructive way.
 This approach promotes self-awareness and helps kids develop the social skills they need to thrive in the real world.

 For example, during circle time, teachers at Kids USA Montessori might use role-playing games to help children identify and name their emotions.
 Imagine the giggles and lightbulb moments as a child exclaims, “Oh, so this is what it feels like to be surprised!”